Blog-Reference and Blog-Reference

 You are wrong and it is easy to prove.
 Go to the top of this page to the section labeled Links and then click MMT Primer.#1 You get the TOC of Randy Wray’s book Modern Money Theory and, lo and behold, after the Introduction the next heading reads The Basics of Macro Accounting.

 And this is EXACTLY the topic of this thread.
-And here is the bottom line: The formal foundations = basics of macro accounting of MMT are PROVABLE false.
+And here is the bottom line: The formal foundations = basics of macro accounting of MMT are PROVABLY false.

 Your attempt to draw attention away from the pivotal point is ridiculous.
 Yes, MMTers have written about many other things but this is IRRELEVANT.
 Because when the formal foundations are false the rest of the argument is scientifically WORTHLESS although it may contain many commonsensical truths to which everybody can readily agree.

-This applies also to Keynes who messed up the formal foundations of Keynesianism in a two-liner on page 63 of the General Theory.#2 This two-liner invalidates Keynesianism until this day.
+This applies also to Keynes who messed up the formal foundations of Keynesianism in a two-liner on page 63 of the General Theory.#2 This two-liner invalidates Keynesianism to this day.

 Note that ALL false theories in the history of science have been very commonsensical, which, by the way, is the secret of their persistence.
 This starts with Aristotle’s theory of motion which is more commonsensical than Newton’s theory.
 Every bigot of common sense can immediately refute Newton’s First Law which states “an object either remains at rest or continues to move at a constant velocity” and corroborate Aristotle, who said that an object seeks its natural place of rest, by simply throwing a stone.